Air hunger Means Too Heavy Breathing and Low Body O2

 - constriction of airways due to hypocapnia in the airways

-- reduced oxygen levels in the diaphragm and chest muscles due to reduced oxygen transport
+- reduced oxygen levels in the respiratory muscles

-Exacerbating reasons in the pathophysiology of labored breathing and
+Exacerbation causes in the pathophysiology of labored respiration and

 Successful treatment of breathlessness